duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_4_debug_reflash_mc.md

 And then retry running the `make fuses` command.

-Remove all temporary files by running:
+To complete the procedure (in all cases, whether or not a warning was issued), remove all temporary files by running:

     duckiebot $ make clean